anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 }
 ```

-It's easy to guess that it works because the STL container classes have been updated to support move semantics.
+By now, it should be easy to guess that it works because the STL container classes have been updated to support move semantics.

 ### Passing parameters to function
-Again, with move semantics we can avoid the extra copy of the object when passing temporaries.
+Again, with move semantics, we can avoid the extra copy of the object when passing temporaries.

 ```cpp
 std::vector<std::string> msg;
 msg.push_back(std::string("Hello World")); //string is a rvalue
 ```
-This is in line with **cpp code guideline F.15:** *"Prefer simple and conventional ways of passing information.*

-Below is a cheat sheet that one can follow while designing their APIs.
+These changes don't imply that one should start scrutinizing the legacy code all over and change function signatures and calling statements.
+Below is a cheat sheet that one can follow while designing their APIs and decide upon the changes needed.

 ![Copy]({{ site.baseurl }}/assets/images/MoveSemantics3.png)

 I hope this post provided a basic understanding of move semantics and lvalue and rvalue.
+In summary, we learned that.

+* Before C++11, containers employed value semantics, which caused unnecessary and expensive copy operation.
+* C++11 introduces move semantics and rvalue references to distinguish between lvalues and rvalues.
+* lvalues are named identifiers having an accessible address.
+* rvalues are temporary objects and their address can't be accessed.
+* Move constructor and move assignment operator definition guidelines.
+* How to pass parameters to and from functions.

 [1]: [https://eli.thegreenplace.net/2011/12/15/understanding-lvalues-and-rvalues-in-c-and-c/]